 You might have to go to an Asian grocery store to get all the ingredients but you can also buy at Amazon!

-Similar recipes to Oyakodon
+Similar Recipes to Oyakodon on Oishi Book

-CHECK Please follow Instagram and Pinterest to get the latest recipes!
+CHECK Stay in touch with me on Instagram and Pinterest to get the latest recipes!
 DM or comment me on Instagram if you have any questions or feedback!

 Oyakodon